cybersettler/websemble/README.md

 # websemble

-Desktop application framework based on web technology.
+Desktop application MVC framework based on web technology.
+Built on top of [Electron](http://electron.atom.io/), it offers the following features:

+* File system storage service with a REST API
+* Web component support